-The research reported in this article explores the attitudes of counselor in training toward the use of psychotropic medication in counseling settings.

-Furthermore, basic knowledge on psychotropic medication is assessed throughout a simple multiple-choice test.
+The research reported in this article explores the attitudes of counselors in training in three North American universities towards the use of psychotropic medication in counseling settings.
+Furthermore, their basic knowledge on psychotropic medication is assessed throughout a simple multiple-choice test.

-It is argued that despite the acceptance of benefits of medication for a majority of patients, counselors lack basic knowledge on their use and limitations.
-Curriculum implications for training and for practice are discussed.
+It is argued that despite the acceptance of the benefits of training in this area, counselors lack basic knowledge in the use and limitations of psychotropic medication.
+Curriculum implications of the findings for counselors in training are discussed.